Call for reviewers has now closed

 Our preferred formatting requirements are:

-Please use single quotation marks, except where ‘a quotation is “within” a quotation’.
+• Double quotation marks, except where "a quotation is 'within' a quotation"

 Should you find it necessary to depart from these guidelines please add a note to your submission explaining your approach.